-Citizens currently has five series of pre-event bonds outstanding (four in the Coastal Account in the amount of approximately \$3.1 billion and one in the PLA/CLA in the amount of approximately \$1.0 billion), totaling approximately \$4.1 billion.
-Of this total, \$798 million in the Coastal Account and \$125 million in the PLA/CLA will mature prior to the 2016 hurricane season, leaving approximately \$3.2 billion in total external pre-event liquidity (approximately \$2.3 billion in the Coastal Account and \$900 million in the PLA/CLA) available for the 2016 season.
+Citizens currently has five series of pre-event bonds outstanding (four in the Coastal Account in the amount of over \$2.3 billion and one in the PLA/CLA in the amount of \$900 million), totaling over \$3.2 billion.
+Of this total, \$869 million in the Coastal Account and \$130 million in the PLA/CLA will mature prior to the 2017 hurricane season, leaving over \$2.2 billion in total external pre-event liquidity (approximately \$1.5 billion in the Coastal Account and \$770 million in the PLA/CLA) available for the 2017 season.
 Together with Citizens' accumulated surplus, this external pre-event liquidity provides the source of immediately available funds to pay claims.
-For 2016, liquidity sources in the Coastal Account are projected to total approximately \$5.6 billion (approximately \$3.3 billion of estimated surplus in addition to \$2.3 billion of pre-event bonds).
-Similarly, liquidity sources in the PLA/CLA available for 2016 are projected to total approximately \$5.2 billion (approximately \$4.3 billion of estimated surplus in addition to \$900 million of pre-event bonds).
+For 2017, liquidity sources in the Coastal Account are projected to total approximately \$5.8 billion (approximately \$3.3 billion of estimated surplus in addition to approximately \$1.5 billion of pre-event bonds and \$1.0 billion of projected private risk transfer).
+Similarly, liquidity sources in the PLA/CLA available for 2017 are projected to total approximately \$4.9 billion (approximately \$4.1 billion of estimated surplus in addition to \$770 million of pre-event bonds).
 Citizens' pre-event bonds are serviced primarily from the investment earnings on the bond proceeds (which are retained pending their need to pay future claims) and from the collection of policyholder premiums.
 There are no assessments associated with pre-event bonds.

-For 2016, Citizens is currently projected to purchase approximately \$2.8 billion in reinsurance from the FHCF (approximately \$1.8 billion for the Coastal Account and approximately \$983 million for PLA/CLA).
-In addition, Citizens has approximately \$2.2 billion of existing multi-year risk transfer (traditional reinsurance and capital markets) available for 2016.
-Citizens is currently evaluating market conditions, however, and may consider purchasing additional risk transfer in 2016, which would marginally reduce the projected assessable shortfall.
+For 2017, Citizens is currently projected to purchase from the FHCF over \$2.4 billion in reinsurance (approximately \$1.4 billion for the Coastal Account and over \$1.0 billion for PLA/CLA).
+Citizens is currently evaluating market conditions, however, and is projected to have \$1.0 billion of private risk transfer in 2017, which would reduce the projected assessable shortfall, if needed.